 There is no right or wrong choice.
 Your wishes will be fully discussed and respected.

-Surgical Management of Miscarriage
+Surgical management of miscarriage

 - The cervix is gently opened and the pregnancy tissue removed using a suction device.